 Wisconsin law requires every qualified voter to maintain a current voter registration before voting in an election.
 Therefore, you must complete a voter registration application if you are a new Wisconsin voter, your name and/or residential address has changed since you last registered to vote, or if you have not voted in the past four (4) years.

 If you are uncertain of your voter registration name, address or status, you can go to My Vote Wisconsin

 and select "Regular Voter" to look up your voter record.

-The City of Milwaukee provides five (5) opportunities for completing and updating your voter registration: by mail, online and at any Milwaukee Public Library, at City Hall or at your voting site on Election Day.
+The City of Milwaukee provides four (4) opportunities for completing and updating your voter registration: by mail, online and at any Milwaukee Public Library or at your voting site on Election Day.
 Do not forget to include your proof of residence documentation when registering to vote!
 See below for acceptable proof of residence documents.

 1. BY MAIL

 .
 Once complete, you may mail the application along with a copy of your proof of residence document to:

 Registrations by mail must be postmarked prior to the close of registration date for each election.